9 Smart Ways to Attract App Users and Boost Downloads

 The number and value of your reviews influence the app’s position in search results.

-The app store shows the user the apps he will most likely download.
+The app store shows the user the apps they will most likely download.
 As reviews significantly influence buyer decisions, the more good ones you have, the better.

 Check out a few tips on how to improve app ratings.
 For instance, you may run a contest, create a review plugin, or leverage Helpshift to provide direct and immediate support.